 They face performance plateaus or injury and wonder why.
 Here’s why: you aren’t sleeping enough.

 But don’t worry.
-If this is you, I am here to help.
+If this is you, I am here to help your running and sleep issues.

 - Why runners need more sleep